brandon-edwards/OpenFederatedLearning/docs/tutorials/tutorial.simulation.rst

 Running a Federation Simulation (no network, single process)
 -------------------------------------------

-When exploring the convergence properties of federated learning for a particular use-case, it helpful to run several federations in parallel, each of which runs the aggregator and collaborators (round-robin) in a single process avoiding the need for network communication.
+When exploring the convergence properties of federated learning for a particular use-case, it is helpful to run several federations in parallel, each of which runs the aggregator and collaborators (round-robin) in a single process avoiding the need for network communication.
 We describe here how to run one of these simulations.

 Note that much of the code used for simulation (ex. collaborator and aggregator objects) is the same as for the multiprocess solution with grpc.
-Since the collaborator calls aggregator object methods via the grpc channel object, simulation is performed by simply replacing the channel object provided to each collaborator with the aggregator object.
+Since the collaborator calls the aggregator object methods via the grpc channel object, simulation is performed by simply replacing the channel object provided to each collaborator with the aggregator object.

 Simulations are run from an flplan, and in fact the same flplan that is used for a multi-process federation can be used.

 **Note that simulations utilize a single model, with each new collaborator taking control of the model when it is their turn in the round-robin.
-It is therefore crtical that the model set_tensor_dict method completely overwrites all substantive model state in order that state does not leak from the collabotor who previously held the model.**
+It is therefore critical that the model, 'set_tensor_dict' method completely overwrites all substantive model state in order that state does not leak from the collabotor who previously held the model.**

 The steps for running a simulation
 ----------------------------------